aws/aws-cli/awscli/examples/global_options.rst

 ``--cli-connect-timeout`` (int)

   The maximum socket connect time in seconds.
 If the value is set to 0, the socket connect will be blocking and not timeout.
 The default value is 60 seconds.

+``--cli-binary-format`` (string)

+  The formatting style to be used for binary blobs.
+The default format is base64.
+The base64 format expects binary blobs to be provided as a base64 encoded string.
+The raw-in-base64-out format preserves compatibility with AWS CLI V1 behavior and binary values must be passed literally.
+When providing contents from a file that map to a binary blob ``fileb://`` will always be treated as binary and use the file contents directly regardless of the ``cli-binary-format`` setting.
+When using ``file://`` the file contents will need to properly formatted for the configured ``cli-binary-format``.

+  *   base64

+  *   raw-in-base64-out

+``--no-cli-pager`` (boolean)

+  Disable cli pager for output.

+``--cli-auto-prompt`` (boolean)

+  Automatically prompt for CLI input parameters.

+``--no-cli-auto-prompt`` (boolean)

+  Disable automatically prompt for CLI input parameters.